patel999jay/Bellhop-ARLPY-ECED6575/README.md

 ### Example Notebook of Bellhop

-You can find the example notebook of Bellhop in the repo folder named `sample`.
+You can find the example notebook of Bellhop in the repo folder named `sample notebook`.
 Follow the instruction and commands in the notebook to perform basic simulations with bellhop.

-* If you want to see the notebook output figures then download `sample/bellhop.html` and open in your browser, it will open up notebook with all the output graphs.
+* If you want to see the notebook output figures then download `sample notebook/bellhop.html` and open in your browser, it will open up notebook with all the output graphs.

 ## Troubleshoot